Add a SharePoint Server source

 See About non-production organizations for more information and best practices regarding sandbox organizations.

-On the Add/Edit a SharePoint Server Source subpage, the Configuration tab is selected by default.
-It contains your source’s general and authentication information, as well as other parameters.
+In the Add a SharePoint Server Source panel, the Configuration tab is selected by default.
+It contains the following subtabs.

 Enter a name for your source.